aMOPel/godot-xchange-scene/README.md

 This plugin, while it is active, adds an AutoLoad named `XSceneManager` to your project.
-Eg.

-`var sw = XSceneManager.get_x_scene(NodePath)`
+`var x = XSceneManager.get_x_scene(NodePath)`

 gives you an instance of XScene, which acts below `NodePath`, but in the tree it sits below the AutoLoad XSceneManager Node, so it's not cluttering your scenes.

 ## Caveats

-  - this interface adds an overhead to adding and removing scenes.
+  - This plugin adds an overhead to adding and removing scenes.
 When you add or remove in high quantities, you should consider using the built-in commands if you don't have to index the scenes so thoroughly.
-  - the sync feature adds more overhead and should also only be used for small quantities of scenes.
+  - The sync feature adds more overhead and should also only be used for small quantities of scenes.
 Mind that this feature, checks for every addition in the whole tree, so if you were to have a few XScene instances with sync enabled, every instances will make checks and add even more overhead

 Here are some really basic benchmarks taken on my mediocre personal PC.